ooni/probe-cli/internal/tutorial/measurex/chapter03/README.md

 }
 ```

-We see that we do fail with a timeout (I have marked some of them
+We see that we fail with a timeout (I have marked some of them
 with comments inside the JSON).
 We see the timeout at three different
-level of abstractions (from lower to higher abstraction): at the socket layer,
+levels of abstractions (from lower to higher abstraction): at the socket layer,
 during the DNS round trip, during the DNS lookup.

 What we also see is that `t`'s value is ~5s when the `read` event